Zoomar lens: History

 In 1968 Dr. Back bought the German optical firm Kilfitt from its owner Heinz Kilfitt, who retired.
 Kilfitt was one of the best and most innovative German lens makers of the 1950s and 1960s.
 The Münich factory started to produce the first production zoom lens in 1959 for 35mm still photography, the famous 36-82/2.8 Zoomar.
 It was originally made in Voigtländer Bessamatic and Exakta mount.
 Most Kilfitt and Zoomar lenses left the factory with versatile interchangeable lens mounts.

 In 1986 Zoomar left the civilian market, concentrating on US military optics.

-Frank G. Back
+Inventor

 Frank Gerhard Back was born on August 25, 1902, in Vienna, Austria-Hungary.
 He earned bachelor's and doctoral degrees from the Technische Hochschule of Vienna and subsequently was employed by Georg Wolf, designing endoscopes.
 In July 1939, he emigrated to the United States.
 His varifocal lens design was an outgrowth of work he had previously performed for motion picture camera viewfinders and the projector part of a torpedo-targeting trainer.
 He died on July 6, 1983, in San Diego.

+Jerry Fairbanks hired Back to develop the Zoomar lens and also financed its development.